 Signed into law on February 22, 2012, the Middle Class Tax Relief and Job Creation Act created the First Responder Network Authority (FirstNet).
 The law gives FirstNet the mission to build, operate and maintain the first high-speed, nationwide wireless broadband network dedicated to public safety.
 FirstNet will provide a single interoperable platform for emergency and daily public safety communications.

 This broadband network will fulfill a fundamental need of the public safety community as well as the last remaining recommendation of the 9/11 Commission.
-FirstNet will bring 21st century tools to millions of organizations and individuals that respond to emergencies at the local, state, tribal and federal levels.
+FirstNet will bring 21st century tools to tens of thousands of organizations and individuals that respond to emergencies at the local, state, tribal and federal levels.

 The FirstNet organization is the first of its kind.
 Never before has Congress established an independent government authority with a mandate to provide specialized communication services for public safety.
 Using nationwide 700 MHz spectrum, FirstNet will put an end to decades-long interoperability and communications challenges and help keep our communities and emergency responders safer.